youurayy/ws-rpc/README.md

 		body
 			#msg

-Complete example with the Flash client shim support (for full usage and options please see [ws-flash-client](https://github.com/ypocat/ws-flash-client)):
+Complete example of the `myclientcode.js` with the Flash client shim support (for full usage and options please see [ws-flash-client](https://github.com/ypocat/ws-flash-client)):

 ```js
 $(function() {